robincarlo84/Public-Docs/privacy.md

 ## 10. Social Sharing

-a) Junkey offers the facility to share items with your friends by social media or email.
+a) Rareburg offers the facility to share items with your friends by social media or email.
 We will only post what you have requested to share.

 ## 11. Service Messages

-a) Certain messages from Junkey are service-related and are required in the operation of the service.
+a) Certain messages from Rareburg are service-related and are required in the operation of the service.
 For this reason there is no opt-out possible on such communications other than canceling your account.

 ## 12. Unsubscribing